-Open to all alumni, parents and friends of the college, the Lunch Connection is a monthly luncheon and speaker event hosted by the college.
+The Twin Cities Area Luncheon and Speaker Series is open to all alumni, parents and friends of the college.
+The Lunch Connection is a monthly luncheon and speaker event hosted by the college.
 It is a great chance to network and socialize with others in the Twin Cities area and learn from interesting and dynamic speakers.

 12:00 p.m.
 Presentation